Basic Approach to Climate Change Issues

 In accordance with TCFD recommendations, we began analyzing the "4°C scenario" and the "2°C scenario" in terms of both risks and opportunities.

-The repercussions of each scenario and major impact on our Group are shown on the right.
+The repercussions of each scenario and major impact on our Group are shown on the next table.

 While climate change is a risk to our business activities, we recognize that it also represents an opportunity to enhance the value of our products and service offerings and our corporate value.